Sean Lopez | November 5, 2022 | Florida Law

 The laws regarding vaping vary by state.
 Everyone needs to know two important Florida vaping laws: who can legally use vaping products and where vaping is prohibited.

-Florida Vaping Laws Restrict Usage by Age
+Vape Laws in Florida Restrict Usage by Age

 Florida Statute §569.41 prohibits selling, gifting, or otherwise delivering a nicotine product to a person under 21 years old.
 Violation of the statute is a second-degree misdemeanor offense.
 The law prohibits anyone under 21 years old from possessing a nicotine product.
 However, there is an exception for active-duty military members.